Our Double Bill of The Little Sweep and The Hiding Tree was a huge success.

-In deliberate contrast, The Little Sweep, brought a simple story to life in clean lines and an almost monochrome setting.
+In deliberate contrast, The Little Sweep, brought a simple story to life in clean lines.
 Back in the schoolroom, the touching story of the rescue of young Sammy from a terrible fate, stuck up a chimney, was delivered with enthusiasm and panache by a talented group of younger singers as the children, helped by their young governess.
 The adult roles in this opera gave us the opportunity to involve emerging young singers, who provided inspiration for their younger counterparts.
 The young chorus performed beautifully in the audience songs, joined in the first by choirs from Chesterton Community College and Michaelhouse Chorale and in the Finale by the whole audience, just as Britten intended.